ArcaneMage/javalaboratories-java-extensions/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.javalaboratories/java-extensions/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.javalaboratories/java-extensions)

-This is a library of utilities to encourage functional programming in Java, particularly for Java-8 developers but not exclusively.
-With inspiration from functional programming articles and languages like Haskell and Scala, new monads and enhancements to existing ones have been introduced.
+This is a library of utilities to encourage and support functional programming in Java, With inspiration from functional programming articles and languages like Haskell and Scala, new monads and enhancements to existing ones have been introduced.
 This page provides a brief description of the objects in the library, but it is encouraged to review the javadoc documentation for additional information and examples.

 ### Maven Central Repository
 The library is now available for download from Maven Central Repository.
 In the POM file add the maven dependency